daveknockwin/MSDS6306-CS2/README.md

 ### Introduction

 Our world is becoming less poor and more healthy with every year.
-This is encouraging news, but we must also study potential causes for and hinderences to this phenomenon.
+This is encouraging news, but we must also study potential causes for and hindrances to this phenomenon.

 ### Data